News Update: Kalo Festival on Sunday, 12/7!

-For 20 years, Waipa Foundation has worked with the community to manage the ahupua'a of Waipa as a Native Hawaiian learning center and community center where folks can connect with the ‘aina (land and resources), and learn about our local values and lifestyle through laulima (many hands working together).
+For 20 years now, Waipa Foundation has worked with the community to manage the 1,600 acre ahupua'a of Waipa, located on the north shore of Kaua'i.
+Waipa is a place where folks can connect with the ‘aina (that which feeds us- the land and resources), and learn about our local values and lifestyle through laulima (many hands working together).

 Waipa welcomes learners of all ages as we explore how native Hawaiian values and practices apply to modern life.
 We provide youth programs, workshops and group visits that feature transformative, hands-on learning.

 Waipa grows kalo (taro) and a variety of other fruits and vegetables.
 We love sharing the work and the harvest!
 The community makes poi together every Thursday in the Waipa poi garage.
 Both residents and visitors come to taste the local flavors at our Tuesday Market.
 We are also building a community poi mill and kitchen.